AdobeDocs/pass.en/help/authentication/tve-dashboard-environments.md

 ### Prequal Production

 * Validate new, unreleased features or configurations of the Adobe Authentication server using MVPD's production endpoints.
+* Validate new application versions for each channel using MVPD's production endpoints.
 * Acts as the environment to validate every configuration change before pushing it to release production.

 ### Release Staging